Crystal field Hamiltonian and anisotropy in KErSe2 and CsErSe2: CEF Analysis

 Here $O_{n}^{m}$ are the Stevens Operators \cite{Stevens1952,Hutchings1964} and $B_{n}^{m}$ are multiplicative factors called CEF parameters.
 Er$^{3+}$ is a Kramers ion with an effective spin $J=15/2$, so up to eight doublet eigenstates will exist.
 For both $\rm KErSe_2$ and $\rm CsErSe_2$, the Er$^{3+}$ ion has a $D_3$ symmetric ligand environment with a rotation axis about $c$.
 Setting the $z$ axis along $c$, symmetry dictates that only six CEF parameters are nonzero: $B_2^0$, $B_4^0$, $B_4^3$, $B_6^0$, $B_6^3$, and $B_6^6$ \cite{Hutchings1964}.
 These coefficients, once properly fitted to the data, uniquely define the CEF Hamiltonian.

-To simplify the neutron data for the CEF fit, we integrated over $1.25$~\AA$^{-1} < Q < 1.9$~\AA$^{-1}$ to create 2D data sets, shown in Fig. \ref{flo:neutronfits}.
-This range was chosen to maximize the energy transfer range over which a consistent $Q$ range is integrated.
+To simplify the neutron data for the CEF fit, we integrated over $1.25$~\AA$^{-1} < Q < 1.9$~\AA$^{-1}$ to create 2D data sets.
+This range was chosen to maximize the energy transfer range over which the same range of $Q$ is integrated.
 Given that the CEF excitations are local and have no dispersion, no information is lost by doing this.
 For $\rm KErSe_2$, we simultaneously fit the CEF model to the 1.8 K, 15 K, and 100 K data.
 For $\rm CsErSe_2$, we simultaneously fit the CEF model to the 1.8~K and 50~K data.

-We fit the CEF Hamiltonian by minimizing the difference between the simulated and measured neutron spectra, rather than extracting peak energies and intensities beforehand.
+We fit the CEF Hamiltonian directly to the measured neutron spectra, rather than extracting peak energies and intensities beforehand.
 Thus we avoid making assumptions about overlapping peaks in the high-temperature data sets.
-For both $\rm KErSe_2$ and $\rm CsErSe_2$, we defined the starting parameters with a point-charge model wherein surrounding ligands are modeled as electrostatic point-charges \cite{Hutchings1964} using PyCrystalField software \cite{PyCrystalField}.
+For both $\rm KErSe_2$ and $\rm CsErSe_2$, we defined the starting parameters with a point-charge model wherein surrounding ligands are modeled as electrostatic point-charges \cite{Hutchings1964}.
 We then fit the effective positions of the ligands to the neutron data, and then used the CEF parameters from that intermediate fit as starting values for fitting the CEF parameters directly.
-Details of the fitting procedure are in Appendix \ref{app:FitProtocol}.
+All fits and CEF calculations were performed using PyCrystalField software \cite{PyCrystalField}, and details of the fitting procedure are in Appendix \ref{app:FitProtocol}.

 The initial fitted CEF Hamiltonians yielded excellent matches to the neutron scattering data, but we found two different models which fit the $\rm KErSe_2$ and $\rm CsErSe_2$ neutron scattering data.
 One model shows an easy-plane ground state with $B_2^0 < 0$, the other shows an easy-axis ground state with $B_2^0 > 0$, with small variations between each material in the CEF parameters.
 The easy-plane model we call \textit{Model 1} and the easy-axis model we call \textit{Model 2}.
 Both Model 1 and Model 2 fits are shown in Fig. \ref{flo:neutronfits}.
-(The overall $\chi^2_{red}$ is larger for $\rm KErSe_2$ than $\rm CsErSe_2$, possibly because of the more sophisticated background modeling used for $\rm CsErSe_2$.)
+Assuming that similar chemical structures will lead to similar CEF Hamiltonians, only one model is correct.
+To adjudicate, we turn to bulk property measurements.